 The shipment is added with status as Received.

 The shipment information from template is accessible via the Kits Shipments module.

-The specified shipped kits are added with status as Received-Not used, and kit content status as Not Collected.
+The specified shipped kits are added with Kit status as Received-Not used, and kit content status as Not Collected.
 The kit information from template is accessible via the Kits Inventory module.

 Uploading a Batch Specimen Shipment spreadsheet

-To upload a batch specimen shipment template: Note: Only an authorized Biobank user can upload a batch specimen shipment spreadsheet.
+To upload a batch specimen shipment template:

 Prepare the Batch Specimen Shipment upload spreadsheet for the collection shipment data you want to upload.
-Note:

-You can obtain a copy of the template spreadsheet by contacting the System Administrator or sending an email request to cirraspec@tgen.org.

-Template must be saved as an Excel Workbook with .xlsx extension.

 The following table lists each field and its description.